 Knowing where you’re going to be in a few months has a lot of advantages, the least of which is the ability to start the planning process.
 From the logistics of planes, trains and automobiles, to the fun stuff, like buying tickets to a concert at The Anthem or a play at the Kennedy Center.
 With your housing and internship arrangements out of the way, you can spend time planning how you’ll spend your weekends and nights in the capital.

-If you're ready to apply, visit the Find a Program page to find the program that best matches your internship needs.
+If you're ready to apply, check out our application resources and start your application.
 You can also check out our Instagram, Facebook or Twitter channels for tons of ideas on all of the free and exciting things you can do in Washington, D.C.!

 About the AuthorFollow on Twitter Visit Website More Content by The Washington Center